Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Every J-1 exchange visitor is required to have health insurance coverage that meets the standard of their program sponsor.
 The plan should adequately cover you and your J-2 dependents’ sickness and accident insurance needs for the duration of your program.
 Failure to maintain the regulatory health insurance plan may lead to the termination of your J-1 status.

 As a J-1 holder, there is no limit to the number of times you may transfer from one sponsoring organization to another.
-If, for instance, you realize that your current host company cannot provide the agreed training or there is an unforeseen issue, you can simply request for a transfer.
+If, for instance, you realize that your current host company cannot provide the agreed training or there is an unforeseen issue, you can simply request a transfer.
 However, your transfer must be approved by your current host before you can make the switch.

 Being convicted of a crime is a very serious case in U.S. immigration law.
 In your J-1 visa application, you will have come across the question asking whether you have ever been convicted of a crime or arrested in the past.
-This is because some past crimes are can automatically make you inadmissible to the U.S. If, after your visa has been granted, you are found to have engaged in any of the following crimes, your visa may be terminated and you will be removed from the U.S.
+This is because some past crimes can automatically make you inadmissible to the U.S. If, after your visa has been granted, you are found to have engaged in any of the following crimes, your visa may be terminated and you will be removed from the U.S.

-The early termination of your J-1 status result in many negative consequences which may affect your education, career, and stay in the United States.
+The early termination of your J-1 status results in many negative consequences which may affect your education, career, and stay in the United States.
 According to the U.S. Department of State (DOS), if your sponsor terminates your participation in the exchange program for a “just cause,” the termination information will be entered into the government system, and that will adversely affect you in a number of ways.
 “Just cause” here indicates you are found to have violated immigration law, labor law, or gone against the rules and regulations of your program sponsor.
 Some of the consequences are as follows:

-It automatically translates to you becoming “out of status”, meaning you have lost your legal status to continue staying, studying, working, or engaging in any J-1 activity in the United States.
+It automatically translates to you becoming “out of status,” meaning you have lost your legal status to continue staying, studying, working, or engaging in any J-1 activity in the United States.
 In this case, you are expected to depart the United States immediately.

 It doesn’t matter what stage you were in before the termination, an exchange visitor whose program was terminated would not be entitled to the post-completion period because you did not successfully complete your program.
 Your program sponsor does not have the authority to extend your stay or give you a grace period after your termination.